zekihan/traefik-real-ip/README.md

 ## Overview

-Traefik Real IP extracts and validates the actual client IP address from commonly used headers such as `X-Forwarded-For`, `X-Real-IP`, and `CF-Connecting-IP`.
+Traefik Real IP extracts and validates the actual client IP address from commonly used headers such as `X-Forwarded-For`, `X-Real-IP`, and `Cf-Connecting-Ip`.
 This plugin is particularly useful when Traefik is behind a CDN, proxy, or load balancer like Cloudflare.

 ## Features

-- Extracts real IP from `CF-Connecting-IP`, `X-Real-IP`, and `X-Forwarded-For` headers
+- Extracts real IP from `Cf-Connecting-Ip`, `X-Real-IP`, and `X-Forwarded-For` headers
 - Validates whether the source IP is trusted before accepting header values
 - Built-in support for Cloudflare IP ranges
 - Supports local/private IP ranges